-- Add onions, chillies, ginger, pudina, curry leaves, salt and mint leaves all into the same mixing bowl.
+- Add onions, chillies, ginger, pudina, curry leaves, salt and mint leaf all into the same mixing bowl.

 - Leave this aside for 5 minutes.
 Sprinkle besan, ajwain and salt for taste.
 Add more besan and water to the mixture intermittently until the dough is moist but not soggy.
 Leave the oil on the flame for a few minutes until it is extremely hot.
-Keep in mind, the pakodas should float to the top and not sink, and it should become golden but not brown.
+Keep in mind that the pakodas should float to the top and not sink; it should become golden but not brown.

 - Add small pieces of pakodas to fry in batches and remove onto a tissue so that it can absorb the oil.
 You can use ladles to avoid any spillage of oil.